MyersGroup/testisAtlas/shinyApp/README.md

 You can see the app running at http://www.stats.ox.ac.uk/~wells/testisAtlas.html

-This repository serves as a back up for when this url dies.
+This repository enables you to run this Shiny App on your own computer/server when this url dies.

 ![](Screenshot1.png)
 ![](Screenshot2.png)